 **** NEW FIELDTRIP MEDICATION FORM*******

-This form is only for overnight district field trips!
+This form is only for overnight district field trips for Band and Washington D.C.!
 When choosing the medication you want given to your child, PLEASE ONLY CHOOSE ONE FORM (i.e. tablets or chewables); NOT BOTH!

 Back to School News: